brimdata/super/book/src/super-sql/types/array.md

 #### Array Type

-Aan array type has the syntax defined for the
+An array type has the syntax defined for the
 [array type](../../formats/sup.md#251-record-type)
 in the [SUP format](../../formats/sup/md), i.e.,
 ```